Sharaal/screeps.com/develop/README.md

 ### Attacking

-1. Set a flag named "attack spawn" in the room which should built the flagAttacker
+1. Set a flag named "attack spawn ..." in all rooms which should built the flagAttacker

 2. Set a flag named "attack target" in the room which should be attacked

+### Harvesting adjacent rooms

+- Set a flag named "reserve ..." at every controller to reserve it

+- Set a flag named "source ..." at every source should be harvest

 ## Towers